 Information must be available when it’s needed.
 The opposite of availability is destruction.

 These controls are used to manage the organization’s information security efforts and to address the people part of security.
 These types of controls include things like policies, standards, procedures, and training.
-Not exciting, but absolutely critical to good information security management.
+These are not exciting, but are absolutely critical to good information security management.

 So there we have it.
 This is our workable definition of information security.